Group seeks contact information for community needs

 Will an Englewood resident have access to a computer to apply for food stamps or Women Infants and Children benefits?

-Members attending the recent Englewood Community Health Action Team, CHAT, meeting asked questions about available social services and community resources.
+People attending the recent Englewood Community Health Action Team meeting asked questions about available social services and community resources.

 “There’s no one place or list that has all of these services,” said Kay Tvaroch, Englewood Community Coalition manager.
 “This would be extremely helpful.”